 How Is Cryptocurrency Used?

 When you purchase cryptocurrency, you are given a digital key with the address of that currency, which you can use to validate or approve transactions.
-Buyers can purchase bitcoin and store them in cryptographic wallets.
+Buyers can purchase bitcoin and store it in cryptographic wallets.
 Similar to the stock market, the value of cryptocurrency fluctuates as people purchase and sell it.

 Emerging Trends in Affiliate Marketing